just-the-docs/just-the-docs/philosophy/PRINCIPLES.md

 OKRs".

-  - *Results are sacred* - Processes, Roles, and other inputs are flexible and can be changed when necessary to achieve results.
+  - *Results are sacred* - Processes, Roles, and other inputs are flexible and can be changed when necessary to achieve the desired outcome (results).
-  - *Ownership* - Take ownership, or be aware of who has taken ownership for any outcome we attempt.
-Tell each other "i've got this."
+  - *Ownership* - Tell each other "i've got this." with regard to specific results.
+    Lead by example.
+If you want to improve something at the company, do it yourself and tell the story of how it's better.
+If you don't try it yourself first and share results, that's just an idea.
+It's fine to discuss, but showing is better than telling.
   - *Privacy through simplicity* - We MUST always be confident that anyone's private data is secure.
 When it comes to security private data, you SHOULD use the simplest solution as it's the most likely